Azure/AzOps/docs/wiki/GitHub-OIDC.md

 This wiki explains how this feature can be configured and used in the AzOps GitHub Actions.

-> **Important**: To make this feature work with the current implementation of Workload identities, we take a dependency on [Environments for Github Actions](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment). *Environments are only available in public repositories for free.
+> **Important**: To make this feature work with the current implementation of Workload identities, we take a dependency on [Environments for GitHub Actions](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment). *Environments are only available in public repositories for free.
 Access to environments in private repositories requires [GitHub Enterprise](https://docs.github.com/en/get-started/learning-about-github/githubs-products#github-enterprise).*

 ## Configure